Skyscrapers: Inevitable Future or Temporary Fad

 528-метровая

-With China out of the skyscraper building race, the centers of high-rise construction have moved to Dubai, Kuwait and Saudi Arabia.
+With China's exit from the skyscraper construction race, high-rise construction centers have shifted to Dubai, Kuwait, and Saudi Arabia.
 It remains to be seen what the Persian Gulf monarchs will surprise the public with.

-Thus, the construction of skyscrapers is justified in many cases, but can also be a clear sign of "growth disease".
-It was first "diagnosed" in the USA, then the "virus" was transmitted to Europe and Russia, "mutated" and hit China in a severe form.
-It remains to wait for new outbreaks in other parts of the world...
+Thus, skyscraper construction is justified in many cases, but it can also be a clear sign of "growth disease."
+It was first "diagnosed" in the United States, then the "virus" spread to Europe and Russia, "mutated," and struck China in a severe form.
+We can only expect further outbreaks in other parts of the world...

 Leave your comment or question